Rabbit Hole (2010 film): Plot

 Becca and Howie put their house on the market.
 The day of the open house, Howie decides to stay at the home for it.
 During the open house, he is in Danny's bedroom with an interested couple, who ask about his son.
 He tells them that his son died and they react awkwardly.
 After the open house, Jason brings his finished comic book to Becca and walks in unannounced through the door, which is still open from the open house.
 As Jason gives Becca the book, Howie realises who he is and gets angry.
 Becca tells Howie she has been meeting Jason.
 Howie is angered by this and demands that Jason leave immediately.
 Jason complies.

 Becca and Jason meet again, and talk about the content of the comic book – parallel lives.
 She realises that at this moment, she is living her "sad" self.
 There are many other versions of her that exist in other ways, and are not consumed by grief.
 Howie and Becca begin to have new activities, such as bowling and playing games, and they start to accept their son's death.
-Becca also comes to realize that her grief is like her own mother's, in that it will never stop.
+Becca also comes to realize that her grief is like her mother's, in that it will never end.

 Howie and Becca decide to have a garden lunch.
 The scene begins with Howie telling Becca how the lunch would take place, subtly and incrementally interacting with a small group of trusted friends while life begins to feel normal again.
 Simultaneously, the screen fades into the lunch as Howie continues to speak in the background.
 The film ends with Becca and Howie sitting in their garden alone, after all their guests have left, staring into space.
 Becca reaches out to Howie and touches his hand.
 They hold hands affectionately as they continue to sit and stare into space.

 Cast

 Production

-Rabbit Hole was filmed primarily in the Bayside neighborhood of the borough of Queens, New York City.
+Rabbit Hole was filmed primarily in the Douglaston neighborhood of the borough of Queens, New York City.
 The $3.2 million production had a 28-day shoot.

-Due to a scheduling conflict, Kidman declined a role in Woody Allen's You Will Meet a Tall Dark Stranger, in favor of this film.
+Due to a scheduling conflict, Kidman declined a role in Woody Allen's You Will Meet a Tall Dark Stranger in favor of this film.
 In a 2014 interview on The Howard Stern Show, Eckhart said that he researched his role by pretending in a support group to have lost a child.

 Owen Pallett was initially scheduled to compose the score, but then Abel Korzeniowski was announced.
 Ultimately, the position went to Anton Sanko.